shraddhasharma2512/sample-1/README.md

 # sample-1
-this is my first sample
+this is my first sample type